Boating Under the Influence Charges Can Lead to Serious Penalties

 Our team is available 24/7, so you can speak with us when you need us.
 We believe in keeping the lines of communication open at all times so you can ask questions or get the status of your case.
 We take the time to get to know each client we work with, so we’re able to provide personalized service and create a plan that meets your needs.

-Our Pensacola BUI defense attorney offers a free case evaluation, so you can meet with us at no risk.
+Our Pensacola BUI defense attorney offers case evaluations, so you can meet with us at no risk.
 We’ll review the details of your BUI charge and determine if we can take your case.
 If you choose to hire us, we’ll immediately begin working on your case to reach a resolution efficiently.

 Whether you’re guilty or innocent, we will do whatever it takes to get the charges reduced or dropped.
 We understand how a criminal conviction can impact your life.
 It can affect your family, reputation within your community, job, and future.
 We want to help you secure your freedom so you can rebuild your life and move forward as soon as possible.